-As a Functional Medicine Practitioner, the principles of FM are an integral part of my approach and I fundamentally regard it as adding to my own philosophy of achieving optimal function when working with my clients.
-These are the two most powerful aspects:
+As a Functional Medicine Practitioner, the principles of FM are an integral part of my approach.
+I fundamentally regard it as adding to my own philosophy of achieving optimal function when working with my clients.

-1 – Understanding Functional Health – You are a system of systems and getting a basic understanding as to how these are all linked is a powerful step towards empowering your own health:
+1 – Understanding Functional Health – You are a system of systems.
+Getting a basic understanding as to how these are all linked is a powerful step towards empowering your own health:

 - Digestive System